sebastianspicker/practice-relay/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Merged scattered records guidance into the docs.
+- Merged scattered handoff guidance into the docs.

-- The document now favors checked behavior over exploratory notes.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Keep the next pass focused on verification and smaller changes.